Siemens Velaro

-Siemens Velaro is a family of high-speed electric multiple unit trains built by Siemens and used in Germany, Belgium, France, the United Kingdom, the Netherlands, Spain, China, Russia, and Turkey.
-The Velaro is based on the ICE 3M/F high-speed trains manufactured by Siemens for the Deutsche Bahn (DB).
-The Deutsche Bahn were the first to order Siemens high-speed trains; it ordered 13 of these units in 1994, the Nederlandse Spoorwegen (NS) 4 units.
-The trains were delivered in 1999 for service.
-The trains were labeled and marketed as the Velaro by their manufacturer, Siemens.
+Siemens Velaro is a family of high-speed electric multiple unit trains built by Siemens.
+It is based on the ICE 3 high-speed trains initially co-manufactured by Siemens and Bombardier for German national rail operator Deutsche Bahn (DB).

-Siemens developed its Siemens Velaro based on the ICE 3M/F. Spain's RENFE was the first to order Velaro trains, known as Velaro E, for their AVE network.
-China ordered wider versions for the Beijing-Tianjin high-speed rail (China Railways CRH3) and Russia for the Moscow–Saint Petersburg and the Saint Petersburg–Nizhny Novgorod routes (Velaro RUS/Сапсан).
-Since December 2013, the latest generation, Velaro D has been running in its home country, Germany.
-An evolution of this version named Velaro Neo shall operate in Germany from December 2022.
+In 1994, Deutsche Bahn were the first to order 50 units of the high-speed trains, branded as ICE 3, that would eventually evolve into the Velaro family.
+This initial batch of ICE-3 trainsets was built by a consortium with Bombardier (acquired by Alstom), and first delivered for service in 1999.
+A version based on this train without Bombardier patents was developed by Siemens and has been marketed as Velaro since.
+Velaro derivatives have been introduced in Germany, Belgium, France, the United Kingdom, the Netherlands, Spain, China, Russia, and Turkey.

-In July 2006, a Siemens Velaro train-set (AVE S-103) reached 403.7 km/h, which was the world record for railed and unmodified commercial service trainsets.
+In July 2006, a Siemens Velaro train-set (AVE S-103) reached 403.7 km/h, which was the land speed record for rail vehicles and unmodified commercial service trainsets.

+In 2018, Siemens announced a major design iteration termed Velaro Novo.
+It is scheduled to enter service in 2028 with Brightline West, using an American variant called the American Pioneer 220.

+Variants

 Velaro E (AVE Class 103)

-The Velaro E is a version of the Velaro family used by RENFE for operations in Spain.
-In 2001, RENFE ordered sixteen Velaros designated AVE Class 103.
+The Velaro E is a version of the Velaro family used by Renfe for operations in Spain.
+In 2001, Renfe ordered sixteen Velaros designated AVE Class 103.
 The order was later increased to a total of 26 trains.
+The first units were delivered in July 2005 and completed their first test runs in January 2006.
 The trains serve the 621 km Barcelona–Madrid line at speeds up to 310 km/h for a travel time of 2 hours 30 minutes.

-The first units were delivered in July 2005 and completed their first test runs in January 2006.

-On 15 July 2006, a train achieved a top speed of 403.7 km/h between Guadalajara and Calatayud on the Madrid-Barcelona line.
-This is a Spanish record for railed vehicles.
+On 15 July 2006, a train achieved a top speed of 403.7 km/h between Guadalajara and Calatayud on the Madrid-Barcelona line, this is the Spanish record for railed vehicles.
 Until 3 December 2010 it was also a world record for unmodified commercial service trainsets, as the earlier TGV (world record of 574.8 km/h) and ICE records were achieved with specially modified and shortened trainsets, and the Shinkansen (443 km/h, 1996) record was for a test (non-commercial) trainset.